sonishsivarajkumar/PyCTAKES/CONTRIBUTING.md

 ### Writing Annotators

-PyCTAKES is designed to be extensible through custom annotators.
+pyCTAKES is designed to be extensible through custom annotators.
 When contributing new annotators:

 1. Inherit from `pyctakes.annotators.base.Annotator`
 2. Implement required methods (`initialize`, `annotate`)